A Personal Reflection into Fenton Past - April 2005

 RAGGED ROBIN: amethyst, blue, marigold, green, with only a dozen or so selling in any given year!...for nominal prices!

 Fenton GOOD LUCK or HEART & HORSESHOE: in marigold only, and extremely rare!

-PLAID: red, blue, marigold, amethyst-said to be a few plates, but the ones we have seen are not true FLAT plates!
+PLAID: red, green, blue, marigold, amethyst-said to be a few plates, but the ones we have seen are not true FLAT plates!

 THISTLE & LOTUS: extremely scarce 7” bowl in marigold, with only one blue example known.